-The address of the called procedure (the address of the first instruction in the procedure being jumped to) is specified in a CALL instruction the same way as it is in a JMP instruction (see Section , "Jump instruction.
-The JMP (jump) instruction unconditionally transfers program control to a destination instruction.
-The transfer is one-way; that is, a return address is not saved.
-A destination operand specifies the address (the instruction pointer) of the destination instruction.
-The address can be a relative address or an absolute address.").
-The address can be specified as a relative address or an absolute address is specified, it can be either a near or a far pointer.
+The address of the called procedure (the address of the first instruction in the procedure being jumped to) is specified in a CALL instruction the same way as it is in a JMP instruction (see "Jump instruction" on page 7-17.)
+The address can be specified as a relative address or an absolute address.
+If an absolute address is specified, it can be either a near or a far pointer.